wobsoriano/pinia-shared-state/packages/plugin/README.md

     enable: true,
     // If set to true this tab tries to immediately recover the shared state from another tab.
 Defaults to true.
     initialize: false,
+    // Enforce a type.
+One of native, idb, localstorage or node.
+Defaults to native.
+    type: 'localstorage',
   }),
 )
 ```